kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 “I don’t recall ordering a brick through your windshield.”
 Franky said seemingly surprised.
 The reaction to my question seemed to throw him off and based on his response I could tell he didn’t.

+“The news of who and what you are as recently come to light.
+Within the past few days.
+I put a price on your head, alive of course, as I felt the sooner I could talk to you, the better.

-“But getting back to your reluctance.
+But getting back to your reluctance.
 If this test comes back negative then I have simply have no need for you.
 As you would say, ‘Live and let Live’”.

 A cold shiver went down my spine.

-“If your blood does pass this test, then again, if we work together it’ll make us both rich!
+“If your blood does pass this test, then again, we work together it’ll make us both rich.
+I have many different business partners with whom we can save many innocent lives, all the while making everybody involved incredibly wealthy.
 I can’t simply leave you in a room because in time you will grow too powerful.
-You have all the leverage here Alex.

-My associates seem to believe you’re not just an average Joe.
+I need you, if the results are positive, and you need me.

+My associates seem to believe you’re not just a nobody like many of the other associates in my circle believe.
+The ones however that believe something is special about you are, how do we say, fanatical about you.
+You just don’t know it yet.

 So much so that they are willing to test my resolve and my power.
 Plotting against me on my own turf.”
 Franky seemed angry just thinking about it.
 Not towards me I thought, but just thinking about an associate or a friend betraying his trust seemed to really get to him.

 “So please.
 Can we begin?”

 “What is so special about my blood?”
 I asked.
-“Why is it everybody wants it?
+“What is it that everybody wants?
 What do you mean I’ll get too powerful?”.

 Franky looked at me directly in my eyes and responded.

+“If the rumors are true, you were given something as a child unbeknownst to you to defeat your cancer.

+You did have cancer right?”

+I nodded.

+A maniacal smile came over Franky.
+As if a checkbox had been checked.

+“In New Mexico about 20 years ago?”

+I nodded.

+Another box was checked.

-“If the rumors are true, you were given something as a child unbeknownst to you to defeat it.
-If the rumors were true, you were on the brink of death and whatever you were given not only saved you, it’s continuing to protect you.
-Much more than that I don’t know Alex.
+“If the rumors are to be true, you were on the brink of death and whatever you were given not only saved you, but is continuing to protect you.
+Much more than that we’ll save for later but just know, you can help save many many lives.

 I’d like to have the good doctor see if he can find anything abnormal about your blood.
-Once we do that, we can identify if there is anything in fact different about you.”
+Once we do that, we can identify if there is anything in fact different about you.” as Franky spoke, his hands now steepled together near his mouth.

 “This doesn’t smell right.”
 I said.
 “This sounds like a setup and you’re making it sound like we’re buddies, and yet you had me kidnapped from my own home by a police officer just to get to me.”